alexZaicev/learning-materials/k8s-fundamentals/notebook.md

 - `linkerd` is another service mesh, purposely built to be easy to deploy, fast, and ultralight.

 For more information on Service Mesh see [this module notebook](../service-mesh/notebook.md).

+## Scheduling

+---

+A scheduler watches for newly created Pods that have no Node assigned.
+For every Pod that the scheduler discovers, the scheduler becomes responsible for finding the best Node for that Pod to run on.
+The scheduler reaches this placement decision taking into account the scheduling principles described below.

+The `kube-scheduler` determines which nodes will run a Pod, using a topology-aware algorithm.
+Users can set the priority of a pod, which will allow preemption of lower priority pods.
+The eviction of lower priority pods would then allow the higher priority pod to be scheduled.
+The scheduler tracks the set of nodes in your cluster, filters them based on a set of predicates, then uses priority functions to score or determine on which node each Pod should be scheduled.
+The Pod specification as part of a request is sent to the kubelet on the node for creation.

+The `kube-scheduler` selects a node for the pod in 2-step operation:
+1. Filtering (Predicates) - The filtering step finds the set of Nodes where it's feasible to schedule the Pod.
+For example, the `PodFitsResources` filter checks whether a candidate Node has enough available resource to meet a Pod's specific resource requests.
+After this step, the node list contains any suitable Nodes; often, there will be more than one.
+If the list is empty, that Pod isn't (yet) schedulable.
+2. Scoring (Priorities) - In the scoring step, the scheduler ranks the remaining nodes to choose the most suitable Pod placement.
+The scheduler assigns a score to each Node that survived filtering, basing this score on the active scoring rules.

+Finally, `kube-scheduler` assigns the Pod to the Node with the highest ranking.
+If there is more than one node with equal scores, `kube-scheduler` selects one of these at random.

+There are two supported ways to configure the filtering and scoring behavior of the scheduler:
+1. Scheduling Policies allow you to configure Predicates for filtering and Priorities for scoring.
+2. Scheduling Profiles allow you to configure Plugins that implement different scheduling stages, including: `QueueSort`, `Filter`, `Score`, `Bind`, `Reserve`, `Permit`, and others.
+You can also configure the kube-scheduler to run different profiles

+**Note:** That custom scheduler can be deployed, if default scheduler does not meet your business requirements.

+### Pod Affinity Rules

+Pods which may communicate a lot or share data may operate best if co-located, which would be a form of affinity.
+For greater fault tolerance, you may want Pods to be as separate as possible, which would be anti-affinity.
+These settings are used by the scheduler based on the labels of Pods that are already running.
+As a result, the scheduler must interrogate each node and track the labels of running Pods.
+Clusters larger than several hundred nodes may see significant performance loss.
+Pod affinity rules use `In`, `NotIn`, `Exists`, and `DoesNotExist` operators.
+- `requiredDuringSchedulingIgnoredDuringExecution` - means that the Pod will not be scheduled on a node unless the following operator is true.
+If the operator changes to become false in the future, the Pod will continue to run.
+This could be seen as a hard rule.
+- `preferredDuringSchedulingIgnoredDuringExecution` - will choose a node with the desired setting before those without.
+If no properly-labeled nodes are available, the Pod will execute anyway.
+This is more of a soft setting, which declares a preference instead of a requirement.
+- `podAffinity` - the scheduler will try to schedule Pods together.
+- `podAntiAffinity` - would cause the scheduler to keep Pods on different nodes.

+### Taints

+A node with a particular taint will repel Pods without tolerations for that taint.
+A taint is expressed as `key=value:effect`.
+The key and the value are created by the administrator.

+Ways to schedule a pod:
+- `NoSchedule` - the scheduler will not schedule a Pod on this node, unless the Pod has this toleration.
+Existing Pods continue to run, regardless of toleration.
+- `PreferNoSchedule` - the scheduler will avoid using this node, unless there are no untainted nodes for the Pods toleration.
+Existing Pods are unaffected.
+- `NoExecute` - this taint will cause existing Pods to be evacuated and no future Pods scheduled.
+Should an existing Pod have a toleration, it will continue to run.
+If the Pod `tolerationSeconds` is set, they will remain for that many seconds, then be evicted.
+Certain node issues will cause the kubelet to add 300 second tolerations to avoid unnecessary evictions.

+### Tolerations

+Setting tolerations on a node are used to schedule Pods on tainted nodes.
+This provides an easy way to avoid Pods using the node.
+Only those with a particular toleration would be scheduled.

+An operator can be included in a Pod specification, defaulting to `Equal` if not declared.
+The use of the operator `Equal` requires a value to match.
+The `Exists` operator should not be specified.
+If an empty key uses the `Exists` operator, it will tolerate every taint.
+If there is no effect, but a key and operator are declared, all effects are matched with the declared key.